HHS/simpler-grants-gov/documentation/decisions/adr/0003-api-language.md

   - Fast single threaded but asynchronous event driven operation
   - Free and open source to use
   - Same language as most front-end apps requiring less context switching for developers
-  - Could use the same framework for frontend, simplifying infrastructure
+  - Could use the same framework for front end, simplifying infrastructure
 - **Cons**
   - Not as mature as other options
   - Responsiveness may be slowed by any CPU intensive computation